 The analysis of economic disparities shows a clear trend of a west - east decline of the GDP from the upstream countries such as Germany and Austria, with about 23,000 USD per capita and year (in 2001), to the downstream countries among which Ukraine accounts for less than 1,000 USD per capita and year.

-The middle and downstream Danube countries in transition are facing serious financial economic and problems in responding to the objectives of the Danube River Protection Convention and implementing measures for pollution reduction and for environmental protection as required for the accession to the European Union.
-This analysis also shows the need to assist the countries in transition makes evident responsibilities of the international community respond to the regional and global concerns of environmental protection.
+The middle and downstream Danube countries in transition are facing serious economic and financial problems in responding to the objectives of the Danube River Protection Convention and implementing measures for pollution reduction and for environmental protection as required for the accession to the European Union.
+This analysis also shows the need to assist the countries in transition and makes evident the responsibilities of the international community to respond to the regional and global concerns of environmental protection.